Shivam12kushwaha/FAST-API/README.md

 ### (1) Starlette:
 Starlette manages how your API receives requests and sends back responses.
 ### (2) Pydantic:
 It is data validation library.
-It is used to check if the data coming into your API is correct and in the right format.
+It is used to check if the data coming into your API is correct and in the right format.\
+The core philosophy of FAST-API is:
+**Fast to Run, Fast to Code**
+### FastAPI is designed for building fast, robust, and developer-friendly APIs with automatic validation and documentation.